 “Our liberty depends on the freedom of the press, and that cannot be limited without being lost.“

 In addition to those tips, from a mental health perspective, I think it’s important to set boundaries around news consumption.
-The internet makes it so easy to get sucked down rabbit holes, especially when it comes to fake health news.
+The internet makes it very easy to get sucked down rabbit holes, especially when it comes to fake health news.
 I’ve limited myself to one news outlet that I consider trustworthy, and I check it once a day for no more than half an hour.

 What’s your approach been to accessing news in the time of coronavirus?